phanhoquan/GulpHtml/README.md

 # masterHtml
-a Gulp project for HTML working by PhuPT
+a Gulp project for HTML working by Hồ Quận

 **Supported:**
 - _js:_ concat, hint, minify, convert es6 to es5